Robin-Hoodie/io.oreon.www/README.md

  We use Jest for running our tests.
  We use `@babel/preset-typescript` in [the babel config for Jest](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/config/jest/jest-preprocess.js) in order to transpile the code.
- You can run the tests by running the command `npm test`
+ You can run the tests by running the one-off command `npm test`, or have them run in watch mode with `npm run test:watch`

 ## Linting